kooplex/kooplex-config/README.md

 # Kooplex configuration scripts

 To install a kooplex instance, follow steps below.
-Substitute $PROJECT with your project name.
+Substitute $PROJECT with your project name and
+$SRV with the kooplex root directory on your host machine.

 ## Installation